cmattoon/xhprof-graph/README.md

  * Emphasis on relationships rather than structure.
  * Maybe find some cool relationships/queries that would be otherwise difficult/very slow in RDBMSs?
  * First useful application of a Graph DB, and I want to see what happens!
+ * Find all instances of functions/methods for refactoring, etc.

 ##Current Setup
 This is my first attempt at working with a Graph DB.
 I'm not sure this is the best (or even the correct) way to go about it, but it seems to work so far.